OWASP/owasp.github.io/_posts/2023-02-07-vdr-vex-comparison.md

 an approach that meets the requirements of all parties in their supply chain.

 ### Neutrality Statement
-OWASP is known for its exceptionally high vendor neutrality standards, and while VDR and VEX are not vendors, they are differing ideas, both of which have merit.
+OWASP is known for its' exceptionally high vendor neutrality standards, and while VDR and VEX are not vendors, they are differing ideas, both of which have merit.
 Both VDR and VEX are supported in [OWASP CycloneDX](https://cyclonedx.org) and [OWASP Dependency-Track](https://dependencytrack.org).
 I will not be taking a position, but it should be noted that there are many people and organizations in the industry that have political capital invested in one approach or the other.

 ### VDR and VEX Support in OWASP Projects
 Two of the OWASP projects that I work on support both VDR and VEX.
-The rate of adoption of these projects is quite staggering, but it's also provided the team with a lot of feedback from the community.
+The rate of adoption of these projects is quite staggering, but its' also provided the team with a lot of feedback from the community.
 While we do not capture usage data, we do engage in hundreds of conversations with the community.
 As a result, our team likely has some unique perspectives on the real-world usage of VDR and VEX.